KTurau/DataLearn/README.md

 # Getting Started with Data Engineering & Analytics
-- Module 01: Modern Data Ecosystem
+- Module 01: Modern Data Ecosystem and Role of DE